Master of Science in Athletic Training

 the GRE due to COVID-19?

-A: Currently the GRE is available to take either in person (at a testing center) through the application deadline that has been extended to January 3, 2021.
-Alternatively, applicants can complete the GRE through an online/proctored format (via ProctorU); available around the clock, seven days a week through December 31, 2020.
+A: Currently the GRE is available to take either in person (at a testing center) or through an online/proctored format (via ProctorU); available around the clock, seven days a week through December 31, 2020.
 For more information on registering for the GRE visit Examination Testing Services.

 Q: Due to the pandemic, I am concerned that I will not be able to complete the required 75 observation hours requirement to apply to the program.
 Will observation hours be waived if I can cannot complete the hours prior to the application deadline?